Digital & Tech Glossary

 OAuth

-An open standard for secure authorization allowing third-party access without sharing passwords.
+An open standard for secure authorization allowing third-party access without sharing passwords, enabling safe app integrations and API access.

 OAuth Implementation